nordcraftengine/documentation/docs/08-the-editor/09-element-panel/index.md

 - Every element has a `Default` style applied
 - Add variants with pseudo-classes (e.g. `:hover`, `:active`, `:focus-visible`)
-- Create variants using defined classes (set in the attributes tab)
+- Create variants using defined classes (set in the attributes panel)
 - Set up responsive styles with media queries for different screen sizes
 - Combine classes, pseudo-classes and media queries for more complex style variants
 - When styling a component instance, you can select and style a component's class from the outside (see [component style overrides](/styling/conditional-styles#component-style-overrides))